kasem545/SublPatcher/README.md

 tested on linux

-this simple script, Patch sublime V4 for unlimited access
+this simple script, Patch sublime V4 build 4152 for unlimited access